 6. Bahama Village: Want a taste of Bahamian culture?
 Sample unique fusion foods, cool handicrafts, and other treasures in this unique Key West neighborhood.

 7. Tiki Hut Sunset Cruise: What’s better than a tiki bar?
 How about one that’s traveling the turquoise seas?
 Whether you want a fun family adventure, a romantic couple’s trip, or a wild night out.
-Book your group a seat on one of these stools (up to six people).
+Book your group a seat on one of these stools (for up to six people).

 8. Food Tasting and Cultural Walking Tours: Attention, culture vultures, and foodies!
 You’ve got to book at least one of these tours.